denoland/docs/runtime/fundamentals/debugging.md

 ## --inspect-brk

-The `--inspect-brk` flag will pause execution on the first line of the program.
+The `--inspect-brk` flag will wait for a debugger to connect before executing your code and then put a breakpoint in your program as soon as you connect, allowing you to add additional breakpoints or evaluate expressions before resuming execution.

-This will freeze your program as soon as you connect, allowing you to add additional breakpoints or evaluate expressions before resuming execution. **This is the most commonly used inspect flag**.
+**This is the most commonly used inspect flag**.
 JetBrains and VSCode IDEs use this flag by default.

 ```sh
 deno run --inspect-brk your_script.ts